 In 2007, the sixth season of The Sopranos was released on Blu-ray Disc and HD DVD.

-In November and December 2009, many television critics named The Sopranos the best series of the decade and all time in articles summarizing the decade in television.
+In December 2009, many television critics named The Sopranos the best series of the decade in articles summarizing the decade in television.

 In 2009, the first season of The Sopranos was released on Blu-ray.

-In a 2010 issue of TV Guide, the show's opening title sequence ranked No. 10 on a list of TV's top 10 credits sequences, as selected by readers.
+In 2010, the show's opening title sequence ranked No. 10 on a list of TV's top 10 credits sequences, as selected by readers, in TV Guide.

 On October 1, 2014, The Sopranos was released on Blu-ray.